Nogooduser/yuri-list/index.md

 **Title**|**Notes**
 ---|---
-[A-Channel](https://mangadex.org/title/6687/a-channel)|Fun slice of life with lots of subtext|Subtext [Bokura wa Minna Ikiteiru!](https://dynasty-scans.com/series/bokura_wa_minna_ikiteiru)|It was so close to being yuri [Gochuumon wa Usagi Desu ka?](https://dynasty-scans.com/series/gochuumon_wa_usagi_desu_ka)|This one is pretty much a yuri, they just need to confess
+[A-Channel](https://mangadex.org/title/6687/a-channel)|Fun slice of life with lots of subtext [Bokura wa Minna Ikiteiru!](https://dynasty-scans.com/series/bokura_wa_minna_ikiteiru)|It was so close to being yuri [Gochuumon wa Usagi Desu ka?](https://dynasty-scans.com/series/gochuumon_wa_usagi_desu_ka)|This one is pretty much a yuri, they just need to confess
 [Hitoribocchi no OO Seikatsu](https://mangadex.org/manga/14508/hitoribocchi-no-oo-seikatsu)|I think everyone in here is just gay one way or another